vijaykeswani/vijaykeswani.github.io/blog/translation_bias/index.md

 ### Is this a problem with gender-neutral Indian languages only?

-It was initially thought suggested that this problem is specific to translation between gender-neutral and gender-specific languages.
+It was initially suggested that this problem is specific to translation between gender-neutral and gender-specific languages.
 After all that’s where there is missing context in translation that these automated tools choose to fill with syereortpical information right?

 However, even from the simple examples above, the problem of gender bias in translation appear much more pervasive and complex, and extends generally to other “technologically under-represented” languages (this category overlaps with “low resource” languages, but that term is vague and seems to only represent the resources of those who hold the power of making models).